-Suggested applications of the interaction-free measurements are numerous and range from the foundational physical experiments and experiments to medicine.
+Suggested applications of the interaction-free measurements are numerous and range from the foundational physical experiments and experiments in medicine.
 Let us just cite some of them.
-It has been used to show that under a plausible condition Lorentz-invariant realistic interpretations of quantum mechanics are not possible.(10) A preparation of a very well localized atom beam by means of a Mach-Zehnder interferometer for neutrons without physical interaction has been proposed(11) and the first interaction-free experiment with neutrons has already been carried out(12).
-A possible interaction-free experiment in quantum dot systems has been discussed.(13) An optical device for erasing fringes of atom interference without disturbing either the spatial wave function or its phase has been $proposed^{(14)}$ thus strengthening the result of Scully et al.(15) Cf. also Ref.
-16. Testing of Bose-Einstein condensates (which can be blown apart by even a single photon) has been recently seen as the most immediate possible application.(7) Also a preparation of a superposition at a macroscopic scale.(7) And in the end several more distant possible applications such as selecting particular bacteria without killing them, safe X-ray photography, quantum computer application, etc.(17) In any case we share the feeling that "the situation resembles that of the early years of the laser when scientists knew it would be an ideal solution to many unknown problems."(7)
+It has been used to show that under a plausible condition Lorentz-invariant realistic interpretations of quantum mechanics are not possible.
+A preparation of a very well-localized atom beam by means of a Mach-Zehnder interferometer for neutrons without physical interaction has been proposed and the first interaction-free experiment with neutrons has already been carried out.
+A possible interaction-free experiment in quantum dot systems has been discussed.
+An optical device for erasing fringes of atom interference without disturbing either the spatial wave function or its phase has been proposed, thus strengthening the result of Scully et al. See also Ref.
+16 which is a further elaboration and discussion of the proposal.
+Testing of Bose-Einstein condensates (which can be blown apart by even a single photon) has been seen recently as the most immediate possible application, (7) and also the preparation of a superposition at a macroscopic scale, (7) and, in the end, several more distant possible applications such as selecting particular bacteria without killing them, safe X-ray photography, quantum computer application, etc. (17) In any case we share the feeling that "the situation resembles that of the early years of the laser when scientists knew it would be an ideal solution to many unknown problems."
+(7)

-2 EXPERIMENT
+2. EXPERIMENT

-Fig. 4 shows an outline of the proposed experiment.
-When there is no object in the device, an incoming laser beam is almost totally transmitted (up to 98%) into detector D_t and when there is an object, an incoming laser beam is being (ideally) totally reflected into detector D_r .
+Figure 4 shows an outline of the proposed experiment.
+When there is no object in the device, an incoming laser beam is almost totally transmitted (up to 98%) into detector D_t , and when there is an object, an incoming laser beam is being (ideally) totally reflected into detector D_r .
 The device consists of four prisms forming a resonator.
 The prisms are designed so that their entrance and exit faces are at right angles to the beam making rectangular loops and are covered with multilayer antireflection coating to minimize reflection losses.
-The entrance prism is coupled to the adjacent loop prism by the frustrated total reflection, which is an optical version of quantum mechanical tunnelling.(9) Depending on the dimension of the gap between the prisms one can well define reflectivity R within the range from 10^{-5} to 0.99995.
+The entrance prism is coupled to the adjacent loop prism by the frustrated total reflection, which is an optical version of quantum mechanical tunneling.
+(9) Depending on the dimension of the gap between the prisms, one can well define reflectivity R within the range from 10-5 to 0.99995.
 The uniqueness of the reflectivity at the gaps and at the same time no reflectivity at the entrance and exit faces of the prisms for each photon is assured by choosing the orientation of the polarization of the incoming laser beam perpendicular to the plane of incidence.
-As a source of the incoming beam a continuous wave laser (e.g., Nd:YAG) should be used because of its coherence length (up to 300 km) and of its very narrow linewidth (down to 10 kHz in the visible range).(18)
+As a source of the incoming beam a continuous wave laser (e.g., Nd: YAG) should be used because of its coherence length (up to 300 km) and its very narrow linewidth (down to 10 kHz in the visible range).
+(18)